UWTSD Home - Institutes and Academies - Institute of Education and Humanities - Institute of Education and Humanities

 My research focuses primarily on the Gospel of John, particularly its reception of Jewish scripture and tradition.
 My first book examined the origins and significance of divine self-declaratory pronouncements in ancient Judaism and early Christianity, including the Gospels of Mark and John: I am He: The Interpretation of ’Anî Hû’ in Jewish and Early Christian Literature (2000).

-I have co-edited (with Professor Tom Thatcher) the volume Engaging with CH Dodd on the Gospel of John: Sixty Years of Tradition and Interpretation (CUP, 2013), in which twelve Johannine scholars assess the contribution of C.H.
+I have co-edited (with Tom Thatcher) the volume Engaging with CH Dodd on the Gospel of John: Sixty Years of Tradition and Interpretation (CUP, 2013), in which twelve Johannine scholars assess the contribution of C.H.
 Dodd to Johannine scholarship in his two landmark studies: The Interpretation of the Fourth Gospel (CUP, 1953) and Historical Tradition in the Fourth Gospel (CUP, 1963).

-I have also edited a volume on John’s Gospel and Jewish apocalyptic (with Professor Christopher Rowland), entitled John’s Gospel and Intimations of Apocalyptic (Bloomsbury T&T Clark, 2013).
+I have also edited a volume on John’s Gospel and Jewish apocalyptic (with Christopher Rowland), entitled John’s Gospel and Intimations of Apocalyptic (Bloomsbury T&T Clark, 2013).
 The volume brings together twelve specialists in the fields of Jewish apocalyptic and Johannine studies who explore ways in which the apocalyptic traditions of Judaism may have contributed to the Gospel’s outlook and to some of its most distinctive motifs.

 My expertise falls into the following categories:

 - The Interpretation of the Jewish Scriptures in Second Temple Judaism and Early Christianity

 - Post-biblical Judaism (including targumic and rabbinic traditions)